18mr/documentation/administrator.md

 So you're an administrator.
 Congrats.

-(Mostly this document is for Cayden's reference.)
+For links to setup instructions, go check out [links](links.md).

-The actual http://action.18mr.org and http://18millionrising.org is now hosted on Amazon Web Services.
+The actual https://action.18mr.org and https://18millionrising.org is now hosted on Amazon Web Services.
 Here are step-by-step deployment instructions.

 ## Sync Local Site and Rebuild in Ruby